BingoBois/Logging-and-PostMortem/README.md

 *   ***Summary; briefly describing what happened, at what time (beginning/ending) the system was affected, time-zone, who (which users) was affected***

 We've built our system using Kubernetes to facilitate hosting and building of our backend and frontend, as well as our DevOps.
-We’ve done this assignment by implementing “Elasticsearch” as the systems logging, and both grafana and Kabani to display the systems current health and state.
+We’ve done this assignment by implementing “Elasticsearch” as the systems logging, and both grafana and Kibana to display the systems current health and state.

 While we seemed to have build a solid and secure system, actually getting the thing to crash was a tougher challenge than initial expected.
 Since we hadn't encounter any particular system crashing errors during development, we had to come up with a way to manually crash the system.